David-Kyrat/Course-Description-Automation/howto.md

 ----

-### Example of markdown structure used to generate  htmls & pdfs
+### Example of markdown structure used to generate  htmls and pdfs

 ```YAML
 ---